|

 "I hope so," Jasmin said.
 "What if he challenges you?"

-words, but her eyes looked suddenly scared.
-"Oh dear," he said.
+answer in words, but her eyes looked suddenly scared.
+“Oh dear,”

 "You should spend less time snogging and more time talking to people,